rocBLAS programming guide#

 .

-If users want to use another device, they should create another stream.
+To use another device, create another stream.

 .
 If rocBLAS does not see a

-valid device, it returns an error message to users.
+valid device, it returns an error message.

 If a machine has num

-GPU devices, they will have deviceID numbers 0, 1, 2, … (num
+GPU devices, they have the deviceID

 default device has deviceID == 0